Data protection

 9. Planning and implementation of events

-In particular, we process the following data for this purpose:
+In particular, we process

-• first and last name,
+• First name and last name,

-• address and
+• Address and

-• e‑mail address.
+• Email address.

-Purposes and legal bases of data processing
+Purposes and legal basis of data processing

 The data processing is based on Art.
-6, Para.
-1, Sen. 1, lit. b) GDPR and otherwise on Art.
-6, Para.
-1, lit. f) GDPR.
+6 (1) 1 (b) GDPR and otherwise on Art.
+6 (1) 1 (f) GDPR.

 Legitimate interests in data processing